Pillow Talk

 “914-232-5646?”

 He was off by one.
 Close.
 So close.
-The acoustics of the phonebooth was intimate.
+The acoustics of the phone booth were intimate.
 His voice was like melted butter and dark syrup swirled together.
 Salty, sweet, smoothly overwhelming.

 “No. No kitty here.
 Just me.”
 I yawned.
 If I could purr, I would have.